 It is important to note that under California law, both spouses are liable for any debts incurred throughout the marriage as well.
 It does not matter which spouse actually incurred the debt.
 It also generally does not matter why the debt was incurred or whose name appears on the financial documents or credit card bills.
 Just as with assets, however, any debt incurred prior to the marriage or after the separation belongs solely to the spouse who incurred it.

 California has stringent guidelines when it comes to property division during a divorce.
 Once you file a divorce petition and no later than 60 days after it has been served, you must serve your spouse with what is known as a Preliminary Declaration of Disclosure.
 This document should disclose all of the assets that are part of the marital estate, including community and separate property assets as well as the incomes, expenses, debts, and obligations of each spouse.Protect Your Interests by Consulting a Property Division Attorney in Orange County

 If you are going through a divorce or anticipating a divorce, you should speak to an Orange County property division lawyer who can offer you knowledgeable legal advice.
 At the Law Offices of David P. Schwarz, we work closely with forensic accountants and other specialists to make sure that any hidden assets are uncovered.
 We represent spouses in many Southern California cities, including Mission Viejo, Laguna Hills, San Clemente, Dana Point, Lake Forest, Huntington Beach, Costa Mesa, Fullerton, Yorba Linda, Orange, Irvine, and Newport Beach.
-For a free appointment with a family law attorney, call us at 949-735-9266 or contact us online.
+For an appointment with a family law attorney, call us at 949-735-9266 or contact us online.